Autonomic Physiology / Neurophysiology Facility

 Accessing the facility

-Investigators wishing to use the Autonomic Physiology Facility must obtain both Institutional Review Board (IRB) and CTSA approval (via the CRU section in IRBe).
+Investigators wishing to use the Autonomic Physiology Facility must obtain both Institutional Review Board (IRB) and CCaTS approval (via the CRTU section in IRBe).

 Potential users are encouraged to closely interact with the facility at all stages of the research process.
 Contact the facility if you plan to include autonomic studies in a protocol, as facility personnel can advise on study design, feasibility, budgeting and implementation.

 During the study, facility staff provide technical expertise and perform the desired measurements.
 After study completion, they can assist with data reduction — ensuring the autonomic data is in a usable format — and analysis.

 The Autonomic Physiology Facility and the Autonomic and Microneurography Laboratory are located on Charlton 7 in the Charlton (outpatient) CRTU.
 At the Saint Marys (inpatient) CRTU on Domitilla 5, two rooms are equipped for human physiology measurements ranging from vascular responsiveness to muscle sympathetic nerve activity.
 Operating hours are Monday-Friday from 7:30 a.m. to 3:30 p.m.